 There is now an overwhelming amount of information available, not all of it accurate or reliable, so it makes even more sense now to be responsible for our own health and find out as much as you can from different sources to best maintain your own health.

-If you would like more information on hormone testing then Dr Shirley Bond and Dr Tony Coope are private GP’s experienced in bioidentical hormone usage and who both offer this facility as well as consultations by phone, email or in person.
+Your symptoms and their severity are the best guide and you will find more information below but If you would like more information on hormone testing then Dr Shirley Bond is a private GP experienced in bioidentical hormone usage and who offers this facility as well as consultations by phone, email or in person.

-You can contact them at the links below and the articles will give you more information on hormone health:
+You can contact her at the link below and the articles will give you more information on hormone health: